2017: How Producers can take part

-Co-op Food is the Official Sponsor of Love British Food and British Food Fortnight 2016.The patriotic summer of 2016 is a great time to boast about what you do!
+Co-op Food is the Official Sponsor of Love British Food and British Food Fortnight 2017.The summer of 2017 is a great time to boast about what you do!
 Producers are the best people to tell the public about their industries and the origins of food.
 Spread the enthusiasm about your products, advocate for your industry - now, when people are looking for ways to celebrate Britishness, is the perfect time.

 On your premises.